magud/fake-news-detection/README.md

 2. Encoder-based approach of RoBERTa beats autoregressive approach of XLNet
 3. Learning rate is most important hyperparameter

+## Remarks Scripts
+There are three main scripts:
+* data_prep.py
+* models_experiments.py
+* models_grid_search.py

+All three scripts are used via the command line.
+To execute everything, first install necessary packages via pip3 install -r requirements.txt

+### Details on Data Pre-Processing script
+Executing *python3 data_prep.py* yields a data split of the training instances into *training* and *development* using the split function of the FNC-1.

+THIS IS TAKEN FROM THE SCRIPT ITSELF data preprocessing

+data sets:  train and test
+data split: train into train and dev (=holdout) according to fnc-1

+available data: competition_, test_, train_
+for purpose of master thesis used: train_ --> split into train and dev (=holdout) as well as competition
+- train_bodies.csv
+- train_stances.csv
+- competition_test_bodies.csv
+- competition_test_stances.csv

+ assign int values to class labels merge headlines and article bodies remove stop characters not necessary remove stop words build data frame

+## Details on Initial Experiments script
+Executing *python3 models_experiments.py --freeze=none* is the script used to identify the best freezing technique.
+The freeze flag is crucial and can be set to either *none*, *embed* or *all*.

+## Details on Grid Search script
+Executing *python3 models_grid_search.py* is the script used that conducts the grid search over 48 hyperparameter combinations.

 ## Additional Remarks
 * the three model_exploration scripts are mainly the same except for the used freezing technique